 Perioperative care includes pre-operative preparation and monitoring, intra-operative management, and post-operative recovery and observation.

-Make sure that all members of the veterinary team are experienced in caring for patients undergoing anesthesia and have the necessary training to making sure that your pet receives the best possible care.
+Make sure that all members of the veterinary team are experienced in caring for patients undergoing anesthesia and have the necessary training to make sure that your pet receives the best possible care.

 Ten: Know that Sedation and Anesthesia is Required to Keep Your Dog Healthy